almogtavor/static-hands/README.md

 ## Static Hands vs Vim

-Vim shortcuts are great, but they has a learning curve.
+Vim shortcuts are great, but they have a learning curve.
 And not a short one.
 Static Hands' shortcuts are super simple and quick.
-If you are already a vim user, you don't need this repo.
+If you are already a vim user, you do not need this repo.
 And for us non-Vim users.
 The feature Vim users praise the most is the ability to move the cursor without changing hand position (HJKL keys).
-They actually like it so much they write plugins for every other program in the world to support same shortcuts via “Vim modes”.
-The thing is that Vim mode is less intuitive (HJKL for arrows is much inconvenient than IJKL), and it forces more adaption time.
+They actually like it so much they write plugins for every other program in the world to support the same shortcuts via “Vim modes”.
+The thing is that Vim mode is less intuitive (HJKL for arrows is much inconvenient than IJKL), and it forces more adaptation time.
 ## Basic Features

 The Strength of these key bindings is in the shortcuts.